Published in Marketing and Strategy Terms category by MBA Skool Team

 Captive audience is the audience who don’t have any option but to consume the advertisement as they are 'captivated' in a situation.
 Captive audience are a good audience for companies to advertise as people are engrossed in their activity and hence leaves an impression on the audience's mind.
 Situations like watching a movie in a theatre during which advertisements are played create captive audience.
 This audience has no other option but to watch these ads.

-Marketers use this opportunity to a great extent to reach out to its target market.
+Marketers use this captive audience opportunity to a great extent to reach out to its target market.
 Whether it is promoting a new product or describing about the features and benefits of using a product or a service, these ads are watched by every captive audience.
 They also make sure that the ads are not too much force-fed and are subtle so that it doesn’t create a negative impact among the customers as their main aim is not to watch these advertisements but to do something else.
 Usually these ads are tested before being launched in the market.
 The marketers test these ads on a sample of audience and record their behavior and use the feedback to modify the ads.
 This effort is made so as to provide a good experience to the target audience and get positive returns for their product.